andreaangiolillo/APIsParser/README.md

 ### New Features to implement
 - Run APIsParser inside an evergreen task to generate APIs.json
 - Add more filter to Private api, Agent API

+## License

+APIsParser is released under the Apache 2.0 license.